 In the past, many first-time website creators opted for shared hosting, or when several sites are hosted on one server.
 This hosting option is cheap and works well for small sites, including personal websites, without large traffic numbers.

 Then, once the site and business start to grow, many medium-sized businesses consider a different option, like VPS hosting, or a private, dedicated space and resources on a shared server.
 This option is less sensitive to traffic surges on the server, but it's often more expensive than shared hosting.
-VPS hosting doesn't work for enterprises or busy eCommerce sites, though, and it's still not as reliable as having your own dedicated server.
+VPS hosting doesn't work for enterprises or busy eCommerce sites, though, and it's still not as reliable as having your own dedicated web server.

 Cloud hosting, on the other hand, has evolved to meet website demand of all sizes.
 This type of hosting or hosted service can manage sudden traffic surges, deliver 99.9% uptime (the most reliable hosting can get), has no single point of failure and scales with your website.
 And with some website creators—Wix included—it costs nothing.
 For a more in-depth look at cloud hosting vs. shared hosting, check out our guide.

 What is cloud hosting?